Hannah Clothier Hull

-Hannah Hallowell Clothier Hull (July 21, 1872 – July 4, 1958) was an American clubwoman, feminist, and pacifist, one of the founders and leaders of the Women's Peace Party and the Women's International League for Peace and Freedom.
+Hannah Hallowell Clothier Hull (July 21, 1872 – July 4, 1958) was an American pacifist and suffragist.
+She was one of the founders and leaders of the Women's Peace Party and the Women's International League for Peace and Freedom.
+She served as vice-chairman of the board of the American Friends Service Committee from 1928 to 1947.

 Early life

-Hannah Hallowell Clothier was born in Wynnewood, Pennsylvania, to Quaker parents Isaac Hallowell Clothier and Mary Clapp Jackson Clothier.
+She was born Hannah Hallowell Clothier July 21, 1872, in Sharon Hill, Pennsylvania, to Quaker parents Isaac Hallowell Clothier and Mary Clapp Jackson Clothier.
 Her father was co-founder of the Strawbridge & Clothier department stores.
-She graduated from Swarthmore College in 1891.
-Her brother William Clothier was an accomplished tennis player who reached the singles final of the US Open (tennis) three times, winning in 1906.
+She attended Friends' Central School in Philadelphia and graduated from Swarthmore College in 1891.
+She took graduate level classes in history and biblical literature at Bryn Mawr College from 1896 to 1897.